Prabhakarrayal/Basic_python_codes_to_recall/README.md

-# 🚀 10 Basic Python Programs for Beginners
+# 🚀 10 Basic Python Programs for Beginners (Level 1)
 A collection of simple Python scripts designed to introduce fundamental programming concepts.
 Each example is clearly explained and ready to run.

 ## 1. Hello, World!